 That’s a ton of waste that goes straight to the landfill.
 Not to mention the chemicals and waste from the manufacturing process.
 Now, compare this to a sanitary cup.
 This one single period cup can replace all those pads and tampons and last for five years or even longer.
 Love it?
 We sure do.

 You know this one already, but disposable sanitary pads and tampons are expensive!
 Stop wasting money and get yourself a menstrual cup.
 They cost around $30 USD for the top-quality ones, but you’ll recoup this in less six months from not having to use disposable feminine hygiene products.

 If you want to live a bit more frugally, then you’ll be making some serious headway by switching from disposables to a reusable option

 While disposable tampons are convenient, they do have a significant downside, which is Toxic Shock Syndrome (TSS).
 Although the risk is relatively small, it can happen and when it does, it’s very serious.
 There are thousands of reported cases of TSS associated with tampon use each year.

 To date, there is only one reported case of TSS being caused by a menstrual cup.

-While making the switch to a cup doesn’t guarantee that this serious problem won’t happen to you, you do cut your risk significantly.
+While making the switch to a cup from tampons and pads doesn’t guarantee that this serious problem won’t happen to you, you do cut your risk significantly.

 Hassle Free Periods

 What do you think?
-What is the best menstrual cup for 2018?
+What is the ultimate menstrual cup?
 Leave a comment below and share it with us.